 Fellow Since 2008

-This profile was prepared when Sani Youssef was elected to the Ashoka Fellowship in 2008.
+This description of Sani Youssef's work was prepared when Sani Youssef was elected to the Ashoka Fellowship in 2008.

 In an effort to enable people living with HIV/AIDS (PLHIV) in Egypt to live fulfilling, productive lives and to combat the pervasive social stigma and alienation that they face, Dr. Sani Youssef is building a movement of, by, and for PLHIV.
 His organization, Friends of Life, places ownership in the hands of those living with HIV/AIDS, whereby PLHIV take charge of their care and prevention efforts.
 By putting an unusually public and personal face on HIV/AIDS care, Sani aims to change public attitudes toward people living with HIV, returning them to their families and Egyptian society.